Ty-Won/Thicc-Blocks/README.md

 ## Prerequisites

 Thicc blocks runs on Java JDK 11 and utilizes gradle for managing dependencies.
-If using eclipse, the gradle plugin, Buildship, can be downloaded from the Eclipse Marketplace.
+It also utilizes umple for model generation.
+If using eclipse, plugins for gradle (Buildship) and umple can be utilized.

 ## Running Code